 So next we will give you a tour on technologies behind this document intelligence applications.
 We will first learn computer vision, which is about how to deal with image.
 And the next, we will dive into natural language processing, which is about how to deal with text.

 Now let's first talk about computer vision from two aspects: Document Parsing ,and Table Parsing.
 In this section, we want to answer this question.
-How can PDFlux introduce by a professor Luo, copy a structured table from PDF?
+How can PDFlux introduced by professor Luo, copy a structured table from PDF?
 As we introduced, PDF does not store the structured information.
 So how can PDFlux output it from nowhere?

 In fact, AI looks at the PDF page, regarding it as an image, and understand the table from its layout of lines and characters, which is the same as we human understand a table.
-The technology behind it is come related to computer vision, which studies how does machine handles with images and videos.
+The technology behind it is come related to computer vision, which studies how machine handles with images and videos.
 We introduce computer vision with the simplest problem, which is image classification.

 So how can the machine classify whether a picture is about a cat, a tiger, or a human?
-Recall that deep learning model is a function that accept as input a vector and output a vector.
+Recall that deep learning model is a function that accepts as input a vector and output a vector.
 So how can we connect the image classification problem with machine learning?